-6.2.3 IMPROVEMENT PROGRAM SUMMARY
+7.2.3 IMPROVEMENT PROGRAM SUMMARY

 The high-priority improvement items identified in the Asset Management Plans for individual service areas have been collated into a high-level summary roadmap for Corporate Asset Management improvements.
 Figure 32 shows the corporate improvement program summary for 3 years.
-Improvement plans for individual service areas are shown in Appendix A-1.